CiscoDevNet/opendaylight-setup/docs/tutorial/prepare-vm.md

 4. This repository has already been cloned to `~/ODL` directory in the VM.
 A shortcut is created on the desktop as well.

 5. Update the `~/ODL` following the [guide here](#pull-the-latest-tutorial-guide).

+6. Open `~/ODL` folder in terminal and unpack ODL distribution with command `bin/unpack-odl beryllium`.

+	> **Optionally** You can use Boron version with command `bin/unpack-odl boron` if you want to test Boron.
+In the tutorial, we are mainly playing with Beryllium.

 ### <a name="use-vagrant-to-launch-pre-configured-vm">Use Vagrant to launch pre-configured VM</a>